SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

 where $\psi(\cdot)$ is the digamma function.
-We use the entropy as a representation of uncertainty instead of aleatoric and epistemic uncertainty since it can represent the aleatoric and epistemic uncertainty.
-The detailed justification will be given in Section~\ref{subsec:uncertainty}.
-We refer the reader to \cite{Amini2020NeuRIPS} for more information on deep evidential regression.
+We use entropy as the uncertainty representation because it captures both aleatoric and epistemic uncertainty.
+The detailed justification is given in Section~\ref{subsec:uncertainty}.
+We refer the reader to~\cite{Amini2020NeuRIPS} for more information on deep evidential regression.